AiKirito/UY-Scuti/README_EN.md

 ----

-## How to use UY Sct to complete a simple modification of a ROM (here is an example of HyperOS)?
-1. Create a workspace, the name allows Chinese English spaces and symbols allowed by Windows Explorer.
-2. Select the workspace.
-3. Move the img or payload.bin file to the created workspace directory, and then use the extraction function.
+## HyperOS Modification Tutorial (Tested)
+1. **Create and select a workspace**: Create a new workspace and immediately select it.
+2. Move the ROM package or partition files into the workspace directory.
+If it's a ROM package, it will eventually be extracted into partition files.
-4. Use simple recognition to automatically filter out SUPER sub-partitions, and then use all extractions.
+3. Use the simple recognition feature to automatically filter out the `SUPER` sub-partition, then use the extract all feature.
-5. Use one-click modification, what needs to be modified, see the prompt for use.
+4. Use the one-click modification feature.
+Follow the prompts to make the necessary modifications.
-6. Package all extracted partition files, use all packages, whether to package EROFS or EXT4 depends on your kernel.
+5. Pack all the extracted partition files.
+The file system used for packing depends on your kernel.
-7. Move the packaged sub-partition to the Extracted-files/super inside the selected workspace.
+6. Move the packed sub-partitions into the `Extracted-files/super` directory within the selected workspace.
-8. Use the SUPER packaging function, ensure that the packaged dynamic partition is consistent with your device, the size will be automatically calculated, choose according to the prompt.
+7. Use the `SUPER` packing feature.
+Ensure the packed dynamic partition matches your device.
+The size will be automatically calculated.
+Follow the prompts to choose the appropriate options.
-9. Move the packaged SUPER partition to the Ready-to-flash/images directory of the selected workspace.
-Note that "simple recognition" has automatically moved other partitions to this!
+8. Move the packed `SUPER` partition into the `Ready-to-flash/images` directory within the selected workspace.
+Note that the simple recognition feature has already moved the other partitions here!
-10. Use the packaging function, so a modified ROM production is completed.
+9. Use the `Fastboot(d)` packing feature.
+This completes the creation of a modified ROM.

+## OneUI Modification Tutorial (Untested)
+1. **Create and select a workspace**: Create a new workspace and immediately select it.
+2. Move the ROM package or partition files into the workspace directory.
+If it's a ROM package, it will eventually be extracted into partition files.
+3. Use the simple recognition feature to automatically filter out the `SUPER` sub-partition, then use the extract all feature.
+4. Use the one-click modification feature.
+Follow the prompts to make the necessary modifications.
+For Samsung devices, removing vbmeta verification is necessary.
+5. Pack all the extracted partition files.
+The file system used for packing depends on your kernel.
+6. Move the packed sub-partitions into the `Extracted-files/super` directory within the selected workspace.
+7. Use the `SUPER` packing feature.
+For Samsung devices, the packed `SUPER` partition file must match the official size.
+8. Move the packed `SUPER` partition into the `Ready-to-flash/images` directory within the selected workspace.
+Note that the simple recognition feature has already moved the other partitions here!
+9. Use the `Odin Rom` packing feature.
+This completes the creation of a modified Samsung ROM, but whether it can boot needs to be tested.

 ----